ed-donner/alex/guides/4_researcher.md

     style SchedLambda fill:#FF9900
 ```

-## Step 0: Request Access to Bedrock Models
+## Step 0: Bedrock Model Access

-The Researcher uses AWS Bedrock with OpenAI's open-source OSS 120B model.
-You need to request access to this model first.

-### Request Model Access - these instructions are for OSS models, but you can also use Nova in us-east-1 or in your region (cheaper and easier)

-1. Sign in to the AWS Console
-2. Navigate to **Amazon Bedrock** service
-3. Switch to the **US West (Oregon) us-west-2** region (top right corner)
-4. In the left sidebar, click **Model access**
-5. Click **Manage model access** or **Modify model access**
-6. Find the **OpenAI** section
-7. Check the boxes for:
-   - **gpt-oss-120b** (OpenAI GPT OSS 120B)
-   - **gpt-oss-20b** (OpenAI GPT OSS 20B) - optional, smaller model
-8. Click **Request model access** at the bottom
-9. Wait for approval (usually instant for these models)
-10. As an alternative - request access to the Amazon Nova models in your region or in us-east-1
+The Researcher uses AWS Bedrock models.
+We recommend using Amazon Nova Pro for best performance and cost-effectiveness.

+**Good News**: Serverless foundation models (including Nova Pro and OpenAI OSS models) are now automatically enabled across all AWS commercial regions when first invoked in your account.
+You no longer need to manually request model access through the Model Access page.

+**What this means:**
+- Models are automatically enabled when you first invoke them
+- No manual activation required
+- Simply invoke the model using the `InvokeModel` or `Converse` API operations
+- Account administrators can still control access through IAM policies and Service Control Policies if needed

+**Model Options:**
+- **Recommended**: Amazon Nova Pro (`us.amazon.nova-pro-v1:0` or `eu.amazon.nova-pro-v1:0`) - Available in multiple regions, cost-effective, excellent tool-calling support
+- **Alternative**: OpenAI OSS models (gpt-oss-120b, gpt-oss-20b) - Only available in **us-west-2** region

 **Important Notes:**
 - ⚠️ The OSS models are ONLY available in **us-west-2** region